Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Algorithms with Exact Projection Oracles

 Note that $B(\fG)$ is a tree, hence $\mbox{tw}(B(\fG))=1$.
 In $I(\fG)$, however, the set $\fG$ is a clique of size $t+2$.
 Thus, $\mbox{tw}(I(\fG))=t+1$ which implies $\mbox{tw}(I(\fG))-\mbox{tw}(B(\fG)) = t$. \end{proof}

-We now go for a polynomial time algorithm for the \MS~problem if the treewidth is fixed.
-Such an algorithm is presented best using a so-called \emph{nice tree decomposition}.
-This kind of decomposition limits the structure of the difference of two adjacent nodes in the decomposition.
-Formally, consider a tree decomposition $T$ of a graph $G$, rooted in a leaf $r$ of $T$.
-We say that $T$ is a \emph{nice tree decomposition} if every node $x$ is of one of the following types. \begin{itemize} \item \textbf{Leaf:} $x$ has no children and $B_x=\emptyset$. \item \textbf{Introduce:} $x$ has one child, say $y$, and there is a vertex $v \notin B_y$ of $G$ with $B_x = B_y \cup \{v\}$. \item \textbf{Forget:} $x$ has one child, say $y$, and there is a vertex $v \notin B_x$ of $G$ with $B_y = B_x \cup \{v\}$. \item \textbf{Join:} $x$ has two children $y$ and $z$ such that $B_x=B_y=B_z$. \end{itemize} A folklore statement says that such a nice decomposition is easily computed given any tree decomposition of $G$ without increasing the width.
+Consider now a tree decomposition $T$ of a graph $\bar G$.
+We say that $T$ is a \emph{nice tree decomposition} if every node $x$ is of one of the following types. \begin{itemize} \item \textit{Leaf:} $x$ has no children and $B_x=\emptyset$. \item \textit{Introduce:} $x$ has one child, say $y$, and there is a vertex $v \notin B_y$ of $\bar G$ with $B_x = B_y \cup \{v\}$. \item \textit{Forget:} $x$ has one child, say $y$, and there is a vertex $v \notin B_x$ of $\bar G$ with $B_y = B_x \cup \{v\}$. \item \textit{Join:} $x$ has two children $y$ and $z$ such that $B_x=B_y=B_z$. \end{itemize} This kind of decomposition limits the structure of the difference of two adjacent nodes in the decomposition.
+A folklore statement (explained in detail in the classic survey by Kloks~\cite{DBLP:books/sp/Kloks94}) says that such a nice decomposition is easily computed given any tree decomposition of $\bar G$ without increasing the width.